About

 Why we do it

-The Terry Buffington Production is a robust team that aims to enrich and educate the community to feel connected through our programs by producing cultural, conscientious and thought-provoking programs, events and performances that reflect the social and political issues of our times.
-We want people to see the history of civil rights movement, so that people can feel empathy about the subject, with the intent to inspire others by presenting a challenge to the ethos of the 1960s and the future of black culture in our country.
+Terry Buffington Productions is a robust team that aims to enrich and educate the community by producing relevant, conscientious and thought-provoking programs, events and performances that reflect the social and political issues of our times.
+We want people to see the history of the civil rights movement, so that people can feel empathy about the subject, with the intent to inspire others by presenting a challenge to the ethos of the 1960s and the future of marginalized people and communities throughout the country.

 Terry Buffington